radixartem/GastroMenuParserAPIOpenTofu/README.md

 # GastroMenuParserAPI

-Production-ready ASP.NET Core API for importing menu data from `essen-auf-raedern-eichsfeld.de`, PostgreSQL persistence, Docker Compose deployment and Prometheus/Grafana/Loki observability.
+Production-ready ASP.NET Core API for importing menu data from `essen-auf-raedern-eichsfeld.de`, PostgreSQL persistence, Docker Compose deployment, and Prometheus/Grafana/Loki observability.

 Infrastructure is managed with OpenTofu, server configuration with Ansible, and CI/CD with GitHub Actions.

 ## Current stack